-When exploring I use all of my senses; a pure sensory experience that begs to be revelled in, observed in its finer detail.
+When exploring Nicola Ann uses all of her senses; a pure sensory experience that begs to be revelled in, observed in its finer detail.

 The sound of a wave crashing; the many shades of blue and green of the sea, the sky; the smells of an ocean; a wave’s force and foam’s caress on bare flesh; the taste of the salt from my fingers; different textures of beach sand, the accidental crunch of sand between my teeth, the golden, red, white colours of the sand; a child laughing.

-Trust me to take you on a journey through my eyes and to relate my feelings.
+Trust Nicola Ann to take you on a journey through her eyes and to relate her feelings.
 NB: feelings not thoughts.
-Uneasy for some; natural for me.
+Uneasy for some; natural for her.
 What better way to keep these memories that can only but leave a warm print on your soul (“The central or integral part; the vital core”)?

 Stand out from the crowd and attract new patients with photography that focuses on the feeling of luxury and comfort that are naturally inviting.
 Move away from displaying sharp tools and boring technology that scare off patients.
 Let prospective patients feel, “I’ve come to the right place”, before even stepping a foot inside the practice.